 Ask the sellers if they have a price in mind that would compel them to call off the bidding war.
 The seller may respond well to a bold, preemptive offer.

 For many sellers, it is not always about the money.
 That is why it is important to find out what they really want.
 They made need a 45-day escrow or want to keep the washer and dryer.
 It can be that simple.
-Also, do not be afraid to get personal.
 Sellers want to know a little about the people taking over their precious nest.
 Let them know how much you love the neighborhood and want to become an active part of it.

 A pre-approval letter shows that an underwriter has reviewed the homebuyer’s financial information and the lender is prepared to offer a mortgage up to a specific amount.
 Having that pre-approval letter might help your offer move to the top of the pile.
-It is always good to submit all your financing documentation to your lender before looking at homes and certainly before writing any offers.
-That way you can pounce quickly when you find the home you want and avoid the stress of submitting pre-approval paperwork and writing an offer at the same time.
+It’s a good rule of thumb to submit all of your financial documentation to your lender prior to starting your home search.
+That way you can act fast on a home you really like and avoid wasting time and unnecessary stress of trying to get all of the pre-approval paperwork in order.

 It is also important to share these tips with your buyers, so that they too can remain calm during a bidding war.
 Here’s a video that can help:

 *Not all borrowers will qualify.
 Contact us for more information on fees and terms.